 Ever since they were asked to create a logo for the company, their field of work is broadening.

-Their list of collaborators is expanding in numbers and in varieties.
+Their list of collaborators are expanding in numbers and in varieties.
 For example, their huge work completed with 13,200 rivets brought them a new collaborator, FURLA, the Italian luxury company which is famous for their bag lines.
-They are flexible to work with any maker or individual to satisfy their needs and wants in the design.
+They are flexible to work with any maker or individuals to satisfy their needs and wants in the design.

 The future of the Kamon lies exactly in that, collaboration.